elastic/ecctl/docs/ecctl_deployment_resource_restore.md

 ```
   -h, --help               help for restore
       --ref-id string      Required deployment RefId
-      --restore-snapshot   Optional flag to toggle restoring a snapshot for an Elasticsearch resource
+      --restore-snapshot   Optional flag to toggle restoring a snapshot for an Elasticsearch resource.
+It has no effect for other resources
-      --type string        Required stateless deployment type to restore (elasticsearch, kibana, apm, or appsearch)
+      --type string        Required deployment type to restore (elasticsearch, kibana, apm, or appsearch)
 ```

 ### Options inherited from parent commands